NickG-Math/C4-Homology/README.md

 ### C4 Data:
 When using the functions in General or C4 specific, there are a few calculations that are constantly repeated.
 This folder contains functions that can perform these calculations once and save the results in .m files.
 These results are then loaded into a single variable ```Data``` of type struct.
 This is input for many of the functions in the other two folders. ```Data``` also includes variables that are fixed, such as a Mackey functor list that includes the names of the Mackey functors corresponding to their Lewis diagrams.

-### Test Algorithms:
+### Test C4:
-This contains scripts that test the output of the C4 specific algorithms against the results in our paper.
+This contains functions that test the output of the C4 specific algorithms against the results in our paper.
 They can be used to either test those results (if one trusts the algorithms), or the algorithms (if one trusts the math).
 Ultimately, the best use of it is regression testing: If a change is made in the core algorithms, it's best to run these tests to make sure it's not a regression.